 - the installation of security systems, including burglar alarms, CCTV and public address systems

 10. I’m a sub-contractor.
 What does the VAT reverse charge for construction services mean for my business?

 If you’re a sub-contractor (i.e. you supply CIS-regulated construction services) then, in theory, it means very little because when you issue your VAT invoice you will merely be passing on the VAT charge that you would have had to account for in any event.

-Notably, because you no longer pay VAT on your sales you might find you become what HMRC calls a repayment trader—a business whose VAT Return means they claim money from HRMC, rather than making a payment.
+Notably, because you no longer pay VAT on your sales you might find you become what HMRC calls a repayment trader—a business whose VAT return means they claim money from HMRC, rather than making a payment.

 HMRC suggests that such businesses apply to move to monthly returns, to speed up payments received from HMRC and therefore benefit cash flow.